20 Instrument, Drum and Effect Racks

 - A pad that triggers multiple chains shows “Multi“ as its name, and its mute, solo and preview buttons will affect all of its chains.
 If you mute and solo chains individually within the chain list, the pad’s icons reflect this mixed state.
 Hot-Swap and renaming are disabled for a Multi pad, but you can delete all of its chains at once.

 Although Pad View is designed for easy editing and sound design, it also excels as a performance interface, particularly when triggered by a hardware control surface with pads.
-If your pad controller is one of Ableton’s natively supported control surfaces (see 26.1.1), simply select it as a control surface in the MIDI/Sync tab of Live’s Preferences.
+If your pad controller is one of Ableton’s natively supported control surfaces (see ‘Natively Supported Control Surfaces’), simply select it as a control surface in the Link/Tempo/MIDI tab of Live’s Preferences.
 From then on, as long as you have a Drum Rack on a track that’s receiving MIDI, your pad controller will trigger the pads that are visible on your screen.
 If you scroll the pad overview to show a different set of pads, your controller will update automatically.

 With the potential for developing complex device chains, Macro Controls keep things manageable by taking over the most essential parameters of a Rack (as determined by you, of course).
 Once you have set up your ideal mapping, the rest of the Rack can be hidden away.